jsdelivrbot/The-Solar-System/README.md

 Learn how our planetary system works and how astronomy connects it all together!

-## Book, Chapters & Pages
+## The Book - Chapters & Pages
 How things work here:

-Each page of the book (an iframe / webpage) may or may not have all of following  resources:
+Each page of the book is an iframe (full score webpage) that may or may not have all of following resources:

 * HEAD